TeaEngineering/aiokdb/README.md

 [![PyPI version](https://badge.fury.io/py/aiokdb.svg)](https://badge.fury.io/py/aiokdb)

 # aiokdb
 Python asyncio connector to KDB.
 Pure python, so does not depend on the `k.h` bindings or kdb shared objects, or numpy/pandas.

-The unit tests will use a real KDB binary to test against if you have a `QHOME` containing a working interpreter.

-The layout of the repository, documentation and code borrows heavily from aioredis-py
+Fully type hinted to comply with `PEP-561`.
+No non-core dependancies, and tested on Python 3.9 - 3.11.

 ## Peer review & motivation